Article Summary: National Parks Near Atlanta

 In this article, we’ll familiarize you with the incredible national parks that are within a day’s drive of downtown Atlanta.

-There are 12 national park sites for you to see on your next visit to the Peach State.
+There are also 12 national park sites for you to see on your next visit to the Peach State.

 If you’re planning a trip to the Peach State one book I highly recommend is: Georgia Discovered: Exploring the Best of the Peach State by Chris Greer.